Hina`i: Hawai`i Center for Sustainable Food & Agriculture

 (3) build the capacity of local and regional Communities of Practice to sustain place-based eduprise iterations, refining the regional Hina`i Network to sustain broader indigenized space for eduprise activity support.

-The Hina`i Network grew from community engagement and aims to increase food security and experiential and place-based education opportunities, ultimately aiding the restoration of ancestral abundance and pathways for self-governance.
+The Hina`i Network grew from community engagement and aimed to increase food security and experiential and place-based education opportunities, ultimately aiding the restoration of ancestral abundance and pathways for self-governance.

 Community Mapping (click top-right icon to expand in new window)